 - 1. Required Elements: - A. Applicable and likely beneficial to the practice site - B. Involves implementation of a new service or clinical initiative - C. Must involve both data collection and initial research to support the initiative - D. Must be able to produce measurable outcomes and results - 2.
 Project Timeline - A. The resident is responsible to appropriate time management and meeting deadlines outlined in the timeline below - B. The resident should schedule at least quarterly meetings with their project advisor and project team (if applicable) on scheduled project days to ask questions and provide updates - 3.
-Creation of a project manuscript, poster, and PowerPoint presentation - A. Presentation required at PSW Pharmacy Residency Conference, introductory and final presentation at an organization leadership meeting - B. Each conference has different requirements for abstracts and presentation formats (poster vs slide deck), please refer to each conference's website for specific information
+Creation of a project manuscript, poster, and PowerPoint presentation - A. Presentation required at PSW Pharmacy Residency Conference, introductory and final presentation at an organization leadership meeting - B. Optional: Poster presentation at ASHP Midyear, PowerPoint presentation at Great Lakes Pharmacy Residency Conference, etc. - C. Each conference has different requirements for abstracts and presentation formats (poster vs slide deck), please refer to each conference's website for specific information